MONDAY, JULY 18 |

 1:30 pm to 3:00 pm VITICULTURE |

 Disease Management.
-Room STH2O3 (Research Seminar) Grapevines host the largest number of pathogens of any woody perennial crop.
+Room STH2O3 (Research seminar) Grapevines host the largest number of pathogens of any woody perennial crop.
 Understanding the biology and epidemiology of pathogens, and having accurate and sensitive pathogen detection tools, are key for the development and application of effective chemical, biological, and cultural management strategies.
 Speakers will address these important aspects for some of the most economically important diseases on grapevines.
-Session chair: Debra Moreau, Agriculture and Agri-Food Canada, Kentville, NS, Canada 1:30 pm – 2:00 pm: From Nursery to Vineyard: Etiology, Epidemiology, and Control of Grapevine Trunk Diseases in Canada José Ramón Úrbez-Torres, Agriculture and Agri-Food Canada, Summerland, BC, Canada 2:00 pm – 2:20 pm: Emerging Technologies for Assessing Downy Mildew Incidence in Grapevine Javier Tardaguila, University of La Rioja, Logroño, Spain 2:20 pm – 2:40 pm: Innovative Techniques for Detecting, Studying and Controlling Esca Mustafa Selim, Geisenheim University, Geisenheim, Germany 2:40 pm – 3:00 pm: Etiology and Epidemiology of Sour Rot in Ontario, Canada Wendy McFadden-Smith, Ontario Ministry of Agriculture, Food and Rural Affairs, Ontario, Canada |
+Session Chair: Glenn McGourty, University of California Cooperative Extension, Ukiah CA, USA.
+1:30 pm – 2:00 pm: Emerging Technologies for Assessing Downy Mildew Incidence in Grapevine Javier Tardaguila, University of La Rioja, Logroño, Spain 2:00 pm – 2:30 pm: Innovative Techniques for Detecting, Studying and Controlling Esca Mustafa Selim, Geisenheim University, Geisenheim, Germany 2:30 pm – 3:00 pm: Etiology and Epidemiology of Sour Rot in Ontario, Canada Wendy McFadden-Smith, Ontario Ministry of Agriculture, Food and Rural Affairs, Ontario, Canada |

 2:00 pm to 3:00 pm SCIENCE COMMUNICATION |

 Data visualization: An Introduction to Analysis using Programming Tools: R. Room: Classroom A Brock Computer Lab.
-(Pre-booked workshop) Tim Ribaric, Acting head of the Digital Scholarship Lab, Brock University.
+(Pre-booked workshop) Daniel Brett, Brock University, Canada.
 When faced with an analysis problem we often default to examining spreadsheets to try to glean the valuable insights that might be hidden in the data.
 While this works, it often does not work well enough.
 To be able to really pry into the data interested researchers can now use open source tools based in programming languages to achieve a higher level of insight.
 A further benefit is that these tools are easier to learn then you would imagine.
 These introductory sessions will examine two popular tools: Python and R, using a dataset inspired by a real viticulture research problem.
 These workshops will start from the absolute beginning and take participants, in a fun and engaging way, through the process of loading data, analyzing it, and visualizing results. |

 2:00 pm to 3:00 pm OENOLOGY |

 Aroma inquiries: A DIY Approach to Sourcing and Creating Aromatic Reference Materials for Self-directed Training.
-Room STH201.
-(Pre-booked Masterclass) Mel McBride, Ryerson Responsive Ecologies Lab, Ryerson University, Toronto, Canada.
+Room STH201 (Pre-booked Masterclass) Mel McBride, Ryerson Responsive Ecologies Lab, Ryerson University, Toronto, Canada.
 While some of the aromas listed on wine grids are easily sourced in a grocery store, many compounds, particularly faults and uncommon florals, can be challenging to acquire.
 Drawing on Dr. McBride’s research across varied domains of applied aromatic expertise, this hands-on, materials-focused, workshop takes an experiential and ‘multimodal’ approach to sourcing, assessing, blending, and documenting aromatic resources to expand your literacy beyond ‘gridlocked’ guessing games with words.
 You will not only be introduced to many fine and rare aromatic materials, but also establish a personalized criteria for sourcing, creating, documenting and practicing with aromatic reference standards for self-directed training at your own pace and within your own budget.
 You will also receive a few samples and learning activities that will augment and complement your existing practices and skills of sensory evaluation. |

 2:15 pm to 3:00 pm SCIENCE COMMUNICATION |

 Integrating Weather and Climate Science into Viticulture and Wine Production Investments.
 Room STH216 (Masterclass) Alistair Nesbit, Vinescapes, UK.
 Viticulture globally is experiencing both stresses and opportunities associated with climate change.
 The longer term and more profound changes to the climate system are affecting decisions regarding vineyard and wine production investment and producers climate adaptation activities.
 However, the day-to-day, week-to week-and season-to-season weather variability that commonly influence the quantity and quality of grapes produced remains the focus of most producers.
 To help people make informed investment and production decisions relevant to shorter-term weather events and longer-term climate change, Vinescapes provide a suite of user-friendly on-line decision support tools driven by the latest weather forecasts and climate change projections.
-At the ICCWS 2020 we will present on how different types of visualization and means of technology can be used to provide valuable information in easily understood formats to help risk manage weather and climate related viticulture and wine production decisions. |
+At the ICCWS 2022 we will present on how different types of visualization and means of technology can be used to provide valuable information in easily understood formats to help risk manage weather and climate related viticulture and wine production decisions. |

 Learning and Managing Consumer Perceptions of Cool Climate Wines and Grape Varieties.
-Sean O’Sullivan Theatre (Research Seminar) Kathleen Marie Kelley, Pennsylvania State University, USA Not all Rieslings make you happy: An investigation of Riesling and consumer emotions.
-Kate Biggs, Contract Testing, Brampton, Ontario, Canada |
+Sean O’Sullivan Theatre (Research seminar) Session Chair: Tek ThongpapanL, Brock University, Canada Kathleen Marie Kelley, Pennsylvania State University, USA Not all Rieslings make you happy: An investigation of Riesling and consumer emotions.
+Kate Biggs, Matrix Sciences, Brampton, Ontario, Canada |

 3:20 pm to 5:00 pm OENOLOGY |